Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ## Creating a T-Engine

-This chapter will describe how to develop, configure and run a custom T-Engine.
-We will use an example Hello World T-Engine as a reference throughout this chapter.
+This section will describe how to develop, configure and run a custom T-Engine.
+We will use an example Hello World T-Engine as a reference throughout this section.
 The Hello World T-Engine project can be found [here].

 It is assumed that the reader has some familiarity with the following